 - Jim rarely misspelled or crossed out any text, but I am transcribing any and every error and strike-through as they occur.

-- Some letters include snippets of Gregg shorthand hidden inside an envelope flap or written as a post script.
-Those snippets have been graciously translated by Heather Horgan (@HeatherJoyLove) and Tammy Miller, and are noted as translations when present.
+- Some letters include snippets of Gregg shorthand hidden inside an envelope flap or written as a postscript.
+Some of those snippets have been graciously translated by Heather Horgan (@HeatherJoyLove) and Tammy Miller, and are noted as translations when present.

 With all my love,